islaytitans/alien/docs/src/GM/dow3.md

 - Ms. Eckford has tracked the PCs, her Dog Catchers are all dead and wants their help to get back into the Fort
 - She will offer \$200,000, stims and a security job that's in Sub-level 3 but its actually only half that

+### Bursting with Joy

+- If Dantee doesn't get her Chestburster rmoeved somethin with on Shift of Act 3 she will burst
+- MEdpod or 26 Draconis inoculations on Sublevel03 could save her life

 ## Optional Events

 ### Safe Haven